- scroll down for answers to common questions

 On-street parking in the busiest areas of the city is restricted during morning and evening rush hours (Monday through Friday, 7 – 9:30 a.m. and 4 – 6:30 p.m.).
 There are many free parking spaces near the National Mall along Constitution Ave. and Independence Ave., and along Madison and Jefferson Drives in front of the Smithsonian museums, but they usually fill quickly.
 Keep in mind that most of the free on-street parking is restricted to two hours.

 The best way to get around the downtown area and especially around the National Mall area is to take advantage of public transportation.
 If you choose to park in a parking garage or public parking lot in the downtown area, you should expect a healthy walk to the Washington Monument grounds.

 Yes, Smithsonian metro station is the nearest, but several other stations on the Red, Silver, Blue and Orange lines are within a walkable distance.
 Visit WMATA for information on public transit options, rates and schedules.

 Is the event Metro accessible?

-Yes, but dogs must be leashed at all times on the National Mall.
+Yes, but dogs must be on a leash at all times on the National Mall.